-2022 2021
+2023 2022

-Revenue from telecommunication business 15 13
+Revenue from telecommunication business 16 15

-Other income from non-telecommunication services 1 1
+Other income from non-telecommunication services = 1

-Other operating expenses (37) (30)
+Other operating expenses (42) (37)

-Depreciation and amortisation (6) (2)
+Depreciation and amortisation (8) (6)

-Interest income 7 4
+Interest income 9 7

-Interest expense - (1)

-Net gain/(loss) on financial assets (2) (10)
+Net gain/(loss) on financial assets - (2)

-In 2022 and 2021, the Group issued participation certificates that were fully acquired by its fellow subsidiary.
+In 2023 and 2022, the Group issued participation certificates that were fully acquired by its fellow subsidiary.
 For more details refer to E.8.1.

-Cash and cash equivalents represent the Group's current accounts with PPF Banka a.s. and Mobi Banka a.d.
+Cash and cash equivalents represent the Group's current accounts with PPF banka a.s. and Mobi Banka a.d.
 Beograd (both under control of PPF Group N.V.).